I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiasgetchangedvaluefloat.md

 <p>On success, the function returns S_OK.
 If the function fails, it returns a standard COM error or one of the WIA_ERROR_XXX errors (described in the Microsoft Windows SDK documentation).</p>

 ## -remarks
 <p>The driver should validate the property only after the driver has updated the values of the property.
 The driver updates the values as a result of property changes requested by the application.</p>

-<p>The driver should validate the property only after the driver has updated the values of the property.
-The driver updates the values as a result of property changes requested by the application.</p>

 ## -requirements